-Owning a pet comes with an array of costs, and medical care can be one of the big ones.
+Pet ownership comes with an array of costs, and medical care can be one of the big ones.
 Does that mean you should get health insurance for your pet?
-Is buying pet insurance worth it?
+Is pet insurance worth the cost?

 Insurance policies for pets are more worthwhile for some pet parents than others.
-While a policy that covers general pet wellness and preventive care may not make economic sense (since the cost of the premiums can be similar to cost of care), a policy that covers accidents and illness can be a smart money move, particularly for pet parents who would have trouble covering a hefty vet bill should Fluffy or Fido suddenly get sick or injured.
+A policy that covers general pet wellness and preventive care may not make economic sense, but a policy that covers accidents and illness may be a good move for pet owners who would have trouble covering a hefty vet bill should their pet suddenly be injured or become sick.

 But plans vary significantly on what they cover—and what they cost.
 Here are some key facts to consider when shopping for a pet insurance plan.

 Average Cost of Pet Healthcare and Emergencies